-The main computer runs behavior control, computer vision, and wireless communication [3].
+The main computer runs behavior control, computer vision, and wireless communication.
 In the photo Toni is equipped with a Pocket PC that has a wide-angle camera in its CF slot.
-We also tested a small PC as main computer which interfaces two wide-angle cameras via USB.
-This PC will control Fritz, shown in Fig. 1(b).
+Currently we are testing a small PC as main computer which interfaces two wide-angle cameras via USB.